signalogic/SigSRF_SDK/mediaTest_readme.md

 Packet log file examples showing incoming DTMF event packets and how they are translated to buffer output packets are included both in [DTMF / RTP Event Handling](#user-content-dtmfhandlingmediamin) above and [Packet Log](#user-content-packetlog_main) below.

-If DTMF handling is enabled with the SigSRF background process, then DTMF events are fully automated and the user program does not need to call APIs or make any other intervention.
+DTMF handling is enabled by default and DTMF events are fully automated in pktlib packet/media worker threads; user applications do not need to call APIs or make any other intervention.

 <a name="JitterBuffer"></a>
 ## Jitter Buffer